 What is Considered a Classic Car in Canada?

-Across Canada, there are varying definitions for what is considered a classic car.
-For the purposes of its insurance, CAA defines a classic car as an unmodified vehicle that’s at least 20 years old.
+There are varying definitions across Canada for what is considered a classic car.
+For its insurance, CAA defines a classic car as an unmodified vehicle that’s at least 20 years old.
 Most provinces will begin issuing historic plates for vehicles once they reach 30 years of age.

 We’ve gone with the 30-year designation for this list of the best vintage cars to buy in Canada in 2023.
-We know this stat will hurt some people, so we apologize in advance: that means we’re exploring vehicles here with a model year of 1993 or earlier.
+We know this stat will hurt some people, so we apologize in advance: that means we’re exploring vehicles here with a model year of 1995 or earlier.
 We’ve compiled this list based on a car’s cool quotient, fun factor, and availability to purchase somewhere within Canada through CarGurus.ca as of this writing.
 (We know plenty of people who have flown from one coast to the other to pick up classics.
-In “the hobby,” geography is rarely a limiting factor!)
+In the hobby, geography is rarely a limiting factor!)

 BMW 3 Series

 Looking for a labour of love?
 Look no further than the E30 generation of the BMW 3 Series.
 These have the classic BMW grille and were the first 3 Series cars built with four doors to serve the family set.
-Several cars built toward the end of the 1980s are listed on CarGurus for very reasonable prices.
+Several cars built toward the end of the 1980s are listed on CarGurus for very reasonable prices, from project cars to mint restorations.
 This is one situation, though, where the car is cheap to buy but upkeep will cost you significantly more.
 To own a key piece of German automotive history, you may decide it’s worth it.

 Bonus points if you can score a BMW 2002.
 These are more expensive and much rarer and harder to come by.
 But the role this car played in the evolution of BMW makes it a highly desirable collector car today.